Anjithajm/Image_visualization/README.md

 -numpy
 -matplotlib

-You can use the following command to install these libraries.
+Use the following command to install these libraries.
 ```
 pip install astropy numpy matplotlib
 ```